BlaCkinkGJ/Flash-Translation-Layer/README.md

 Now you move to this repository's project directory root by using `mv`.

-> If you want to use a module like Zoned Block Device module, you must set the value
+> If you want to use a module like the Zoned Block Device module, you must set the value
 > of the `USE_ZONE_DEVICE` variable to 1 in the `Makefile`.

 Additionally, you must install a valid library for each module.
 Each module's requirements are as follows.

 - zone: [libzbd](https://github.com/westerndigitalcorporation/libzbd)
 - bluedbm: [libmemio](https://github.com/pnuoslab/Flash-Board-Tester)